hybrid

 With this program, personalization reigns.
 Student completes 32 units.
 What specific classes the student takes are determined through conversations with advisor/advisee.

-Classes are offered in the late afternoon and evening it accommodate working adults
+Classes are offered in the late afternoon and evenings, with class meetings conducted in-person and online, to accommodate working adults.

 Students can craft pathways that focus on community-based education, educational evaluation & data analysis, K12 leadership, higher education wellbeing, and everything in between.